 - Chthonic Cathedral Project: custom themed playlists of dark ambient music designed for rituals, events, yoga, and meditation, to foster music-based contemplative and deep listening practices.
 Available as a pay-what-you-want service.

 - Paths of Sacred Endarkenment retreats: short contemplative retreats (day visits, overnighters, or weekends) in which I hold space for deep listening, prayer, meditation, and incubation.
-Available as a pay-what-you-want service.
-(On indefinite hiatus, but I hope to offer these again when my circumstances permit it.)
+(On indefinite hiatus due to my demanding day job, but I hope to offer these again when my circumstances permit it.)

 - Devotional dance: I perform short dark fusion veil dances (improv or choreography) as part of my ‘chapel’ services for Skaði.
 On rare occasions I perform improv or choreography outside the Hermitage in private ritual contexts as a gift service, if it is approved by the Beings in question.
 When I have videographer assistance and a suitable location, I can also make devotional dance videos.

 - Conifer aromatics: aromatic mists custom-blended at the Hermitage using essential oils from Cascadian conifer forests: Douglas Fir, Black Pine, Western Redcedar, and Spruce.
 (I’ve had a number of requests to make these available for sale, and perhaps with luck I’ll be able to expand this into an arm of my small business at a later date.
 Due to time constraints, however, they are only available as gifts or pay-what-you-want items to in-person visitors for now.)

 - The Hermitage Library: in-house library with 500+ books, many out of print and hard to find; leisurely reading & study days are hosted by appointment.
-Available as a pay-what-you-want service.

-- (Upcoming) Offertory ‘chapel’ services and shrine videos: I perform occasional devotional worship services for Skaði and Móðguðr at Their shrines (accompanied by dark ambient music), and have plans in the works to make shrine videos and participate in Silence Maestas’ Virtual Temple Project.
+- (In planning stages) Offertory ‘chapel’ services and shrine videos: I perform occasional devotional worship services for Skaði at Her shrine (accompanied by dark ambient music), and have plans in the works to make shrine videos.
 Petitions, prayers, and offerings will be accepted for Skaði from the community.

 Interested in scheduling a visit?
 Start by reading the visitor info page.